NeuronInnovations/neuron-sdk-websocket-wrapper/README.md

 ## Prerequisites

 - Go 1.16 or later
-- Node-RED installed and running
+- WebSocket client or application
 - A valid Hedera testnet account
 - Access to the Neuron Network (registration, DID)